Giuseppe-Di-Nunzio/destination-onedrive/README.md

 # Onedrive Destination

 This is the repository of the Airbyte destination connector for OneDrive, written in Python.
-It enables you to copy data from any source to you OneDrive Business.
+It enables you to copy data from any source to your OneDrive Business.
 OneDrive connector makes easy to integrate enterprise data with Microsoft powerful tool like Power BI and more.

 ## Local development